richardbiely/gaia-ecs/README.md

   .set...;
 ```

-Similar to ***CompMoveHelper::bulk*** you can also use the setter object in scenarios with complex logic.
+Similar to ***EntityBuilder::bulk*** you can also use the setter object in scenarios with complex logic.

 ```cpp
 ecs::ComponentSetter setter = w.set(e);